iterative/dvc.org/content/docs/command-reference/plot/show.md

 ## Description

-This command provides a quick way to visualize countinuous metrics such as loss functions, AUC curves, confusion matrixes etc. Please read `dvc params` for more information.
+This command provides a quick way to visualize countinuous metrics such as loss functions, AUC curves, confusion matrixes etc. Please read `dvc plot` for more information.

 ## Options